AMeriluoto/Pong-Launcher/README.md

 # Pong-Launcher
-A ping pong ball launcher made using Arduino
+A ping pong ball launcher made using Arduino.

+Currently a work in progress.